granmoe/Slap-Bass-Rudiments-and-Studies/fundamentals-start-here/how-to-pop.md

 > Pull the fingerpad up and through the string

 Put your index finger's fingertip against the string, and curl it under the string slightly.
-You don't have to hook under the string very much in order to get the sound, but you can do so if it's easier to start that way.
-As with the slap technique, minimizing our tension and movement will allow for the most efficiency and speed in the long term.
+Aim to have the string lie across approximately the middle of your fingertip.

 \(pic\)